Weebly DNS Error While Publishing – Troubleshooting Guide

 Weebly DNS errors pop up when your domain name can’t connect properly to your website.

-These hiccups can crop up due to various reasons, including incorrect DNS settings or issues with your domain registrar.
+These hiccups can occur for various reasons, including incorrect DNS settings or issues with your domain registrar.

 If you’ve just switched hosting platforms or tweaked settings, it’s easy to overlook specific configurations.